Black Crown Initiate: The Wreckage of Stars (2014-2016)

+Selves We Cannot Forgive (2016-2020)

 Black Crown Initiate later appeared at several other festivals such as New England Hardcore Metal Fest, South By So What? and CMJ.
 In February 2016, the band announced they were back in the studio, again with Carson Slovak, to record their sophomore effort to be released in late spring 2016 through eOne Music.
 Black Crown Initiate went on tour in March 2016 along with label mates Black Fast.
 The tour lead them to Austin, Texas, where they performed at the SXSW festival for the first time in their careers.
-The band is also rumoured to be a part of the Metal Alliance Tour once again this time supporting Dying Fetus, The Acacia Strain and Jungle Rot.
+The band was also rumoured to be a part of the Metal Alliance Tour once again this time supporting Dying Fetus, The Acacia Strain and Jungle Rot.
+The band ultimately did partake in the tour.

+In April, the band announced that their second studio album, Selves We Cannot Forgive, would be released on July 22, 2016.
+The album's first promotional single, "For Red Cloud" was released in May, exclusively via MetalSucks.
+The second promotional single "Vicious Lives" was released in July.
+A music video for the title track was debuted via VEVO on July 25.
+The video was directed by Justin Reich.
+To date, Selves We Cannot Forgive remains the band's strongest-selling album, moving 1,825 copies in its debut week and landing at #115 on the Billboard Top Album Sales charts.
+The album was positively reviewed by critics.

 In June 2016, the band announced that long-time guitarist Rik Stelzpflug was departing.
 He was replaced by former The Faceless guitarist Wes Hauch.

+In August, while touring with Ne Obliviscaris, and Starkill, the band's van, as well as personal possessions, were stolen in St. Louis, MO.
+The band launched a crowdfunding campaign in an attempt to recoup their losses.